rb16b/Accelerate-Dev/README.md

 ![](images/rest-fightsAPI.png)

 Run mutiple calls to create load.

+To craate more traffic:

-You can use run-load.sh, but first change the URL with a generated URL for this API "http://RELPLACEME/api/fights/hello" - replace RELPLACEME with an actual API URL Run $ ./run-load.sh
+Use the script  run-load.sh, but first change the URL with a generated URL for this API "http://RELPLACEME/api/fights/hello" - replace RELPLACEME with an actual API URL

+Run $ ./run-load.sh
 Use cntrl-c to stop it

+After the script is done :

+Check the vpa object:
-After $oc describe vpa rest-fights-vpa
+$oc describe vpa rest-fights-vpa

-Look for the recomdenation values captured by vpa for CPU and Memory as shown in the below image
+Look for the recomdenation values captured by the vpa for CPU and Memory as shown in the below image

 ![](images/vpa-image.png)